Injury Prevention Catawissa, MO

 Injury Prevention for Senior Citizens in Catawissa, MO

-Falls in the elderly were responsible for over 3 million urgent care visits and over 34,000 deaths.
-Studies show that being physical active is invaluable in reducing the risk of falls.
-Other conditions that cause pain like arthritis that develop over the course of several years can be more bearable and take longer to progress with physical therapy exercises that keep your soft tissue and joints healthy.
-While seniors typically do not exert themselves as much as an athlete does, the same principles of strength, stability, flexibility, and proper posture are great agents in injury prevention.
+Falls in senior citizens were responsible for over 3 million emergency room visits and more than 34,000 fatalities.
+Research demonstrates that physical activity is a great method for preventing falls.
+Other conditions that limit mobility such as arthritis that accumulate over time can be slowed down by physical therapy exercises that keep your soft tissue and joints healthy.
+While seniors typically do not exert themselves as much as an athlete does, appropriate strength, balance, flexibility, and good posture can greatly aid in injury prevention.

 Other services we offer in Catawissa, MO include: